MAKING OUR VOICES RING OUT!

 1

 Women’s right to control their own bodies is too often denied, challenged or attacked.
-Access to contraception, the right to abortion, maternal health and information for women and young girls are essential issues and rights that must be implemented.
+Access to contraception, menstrual hygiene, maternal health and information for women and young girls are essential issues and rights that must be implemented.

 2